InQuest/ThreatIngestor/docs/installation.rst

     If you'd like to use the ``git`` source, you will also need to have Git installed.

-    If you want to use the notifiction support, install Notifiers separately: ``pip install notifiers``.
+    If you want to use the notification support, install Notifiers separately: ``pip install notifiers``.